anton-kovachev/PythonExcersises/README.md

-# PythonExcersises
+# PythonExcercises
-Sample projects from the course Programming Expert with Python
+Sample projects from the course Programming Expert with Python.